Ryan Hall (rugby league): Early years

-Hall was born in Rothwell, West Yorkshire, England.
+Hall was born in Rothwell, West Yorkshire, England, and attended Royds School.

-Hall joined the Leeds Academy in 2006 after being spotted playing for amateur club the Oulton Raiders by former Leeds coach John Daly.
-Daly contacted the then Academy boss John Bastian, who quickly invited Hall to the club for trials.
+Hall began playing rugby league for amateur club Oulton Raiders.
+His coach at Oulton contacted the town's professional team, Leeds Rhinos, and Hall subsequently joined the club's Academy in 2006.
 He made eight appearances for the Junior Academy team in his début season, before quickly being selected for the Senior Academy team.
 He made eleven appearances for the Senior Academy team & scored three tries, including the Senior Academy Grand Final victory over Hull FC.